DataSperling/audio-processing-api/README.md

     }

 #### Response Code
     204 NO CONTENT      resource updated
+    403 UNAUTHORIZED    unauthenticated or unauthorized user
+    404 NOT FOUND       user authenticated and authorized but waveform not found

 #### Response Body
     Body: None